 - Use mechanical aids or get help to lift and carry heavy loads whenever possible.

 - Lift and carry heavy loads correctly.
 Bend your knees rather than your back to pick up a load and lift with your thigh muscles.
 Keep the load close to your body.

 - Lift loads straight up.
-Avoid lifting while also twisting.
+Avoid lifting and twisting at the same time.

 - Maintain correct posture.